During Carnival, Italian traditional masks become protagonists.

 At first he wore a total white costume that has then become multicoloured due its numerous patches.

 Colombina is often vain and coquettish.
 At times, she also tells lies, but never maliciously.
 She is often associated to Arlecchino, who is considered her eternal fiancé.
 The Italian Carnival tradition always matches Arlecchino and Colombina.
-This funny and extroverted couple are always popular at Carnival and you will always find at least two people dressed up las them, if you have the luck to spend Carnival in Italy!
+This funny and extroverted couple are popular at Carnival and you will always find at least two people dressed up as them, if you have the luck to spend Carnival in Italy!

 Also look at this article on Pulcinella, one of the most famous Italian traditional masks.